 These are the documents that set out the goals of the company and the internal constitution of the company.
 You will need these documents in order to register a company in Kenya.
 There will be 3 copies of the Memorandum & Article of Association that you will be required to sign.
-First copy will remain at the company registry, Second copy will be used to open a bank account and you will remain with the Third copy.
+The first copy will remain at the company registry, the Second copy will be used to open a bank account and you will remain with the Third copy.

 If you are not sure of how to go about this it is recommended you seek for the services of a registered lawyer in the country who might charge between Ksh.
 4500 – 10, 000.
 I can help you with the drafting of the Memorandum and articles of association all you have to do is contact me and will link you up with the best lawyers I know.

 The lawyer will fill the following forms for you: